dkandalov/vcs-reader/README.md

 	}
 }
 ```
+You can find more examples [here](https://github.com/dkandalov/vcs-reader-examples).

 ### Features
- - Log information about commits and changed files (including their content) within date range.
+ - Log commits and changed files (including their content) within date range.
  - Automatic detection of file content charset and its conversion to Java string.
  - Clone and update repository (for git and hg).
- - To access private repos VCS command line has to be setup to automatically authenticate with the server (e.g. using its config or SSH keys).
+ - Access to private repos which require authentication by VCS command line
+   which has to be setup to automatically authenticate (e.g. using its config or SSH keys).
- - Merge commits are ignored, original author and time are reported.
+ - Ignored merge commits with only changes by original author reported.
- - Svn commits are filtered to include changes under source root (and ignore changes under other locations).
+ - Filtering for SVN to include changes only under source root (and exclude changes under other locations).

 ### How to install